by Michael Bani

 It started with a simple question: "Why doesn’t this supplement work for me?"

 For years, nutraceutical companies created products based on general assumptions: average nutrient needs, broad claims, and one-size-fits-all formulations.
-But in 2025, everything is changing.
-From personalized DNA kits to predictive supplement stacks designed by algorithms, AI is rewriting the rules.
+However, in 2025, everything is changing.
+The rise of AI in nutraceutical development is transforming the industry with personalized nutrition solutions that cater to individual needs.
+From DNA kits that analyze genetic predispositions to predictive analytics that tailor supplement stacks based on comprehensive data, AI is rewriting the rules of science-backed supplementation.

 Meet Rhea, a 33-year-old tech consultant in Bengaluru.
-Instead of picking a random multivitamin, she submitted her saliva sample, got a gut microbiome test, synced her wearable data, and received a custom supplement protocol—backed by science, adjusted monthly.
+Instead of picking a random multivitamin, she submitted her saliva sample for microbiome testing, synced her wearable data integration, and received a custom supplement protocol—backed by scientific evidence for nutritional claims and adjusted monthly.

 The Need for Personalization in Nutraceuticals

 Traditional supplements cater to the masses, but health is deeply individual.
-Factors that influence nutrient needs include:
+Factors that influence nutrient needs include genetic factors in nutrient needs such as genetics (e.g., MTHFR gene and folate absorption), microbiome composition, age, gender, and lifestyle habits, as well as underlying health conditions.

-AI enables brands to move from generic to precision nutrition by analyzing these multi-layered data sets and recommending tailor-made protocols.
+AI enables brands to move from generic supplements to precision nutrition by analyzing these multi-layered data sets and recommending individualized supplement protocols.
+Through AI-driven nutrition recommendations, companies can better understand how factors like microbiome composition and genetic variations affect each person's unique dietary requirements.

 How AI Is Transforming Nutra R&D

 AI is no longer limited to Silicon Valley.
-In nutraceutical development, it’s driving major shifts in:
+In nutraceutical research and development, it’s driving major shifts in:

 Machine learning algorithms scan thousands of clinical studies to: